(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Many of the security and logistics concerns have been taken away with these technologies.

-Also, many remote workers report being happier then on-site employees, with better home-life balance and less stress.
+Also, many remote workers report being happier than on-site employees, with better home-life balance and less stress.
 Employers know that offering even part-time remote options is good for business.

 While many of those changes are positive, you'll also want to consider the impact remote work can have on your family, your work, and even your mental health.